GhostlyDark/MK64-Reloaded/README.md

 # MK64 Reloaded

-This is an HD texture pack for Mario Kart 64 for GLideN64 + Recomp and [Dolphin](https://github.com/GhostlyDark/mk64-reloaded-dolphin).
+This is an HD texture pack for Mario Kart 64 for GLideN64 + Recomp and [Dolphin](https://github.com/GhostlyDark/MK64-Reloaded-Dolphin) and [SpaghettiKart](https://github.com/GhostlyDark/MK64-Reloaded-SK).

 ![](/mk64-reloaded.jpg)